gti-sos/SOS2425-OCT-AMG/README.md

 ### Project Description

-This project provides open data and API endpoints about missing people in Spain between 2017 and 2021 in each province.
+The project provides open data and API endpoints about missing people in Spain between 2017 and 2021 in each province.

 ### Repository